 This 1,640 hectares privately owned island is home to a diverse ecosystem.
 With unique variety of birds, rich marine life, and the abundance of unique species of plants, the island is a complete paradise for adventurers and nature lovers.
 Similar to Jomalig Island in Northern Quezon, a part of the Cagbalete’s beach is dotted with Agoho trees, a family of pine tree.

-Just three hours away from the Philippine capital, Cagbalete promises an unforgettable and picture perfect island getaway you will truly enjoy.
-Visit Cagbalete Island, and discover a whole new experience.
+Just three hours away from the Philippine capital, Cagbalete promises an unforgettable and picture perfect island getaway you will truly remember.
+Visit Cagbalete Island and discover a whole new island experience.